Barbanio/Publications/Made by technology.md

 Transparency and horizontality are the axes on which this movement is settled.
 The absolute exposure of the work, economy, and politics of a project or company in a society with such opaque foundations, represents a return to the initial roots of the Internet, an autonomous zone where projects are built from the ground up.

-Doing things following the open source philosophy promotes a working system based on the open exchange of ideas and teamwork based on flexibility and constant innovation.
+Doing things following the open-source philosophy promotes a working system based on the open exchange of ideas and teamwork based on flexibility and constant innovation.

 This working model clashes head-on with a system based mainly on competitiveness and concealment.
 It appears as a stepping stone to repeal opaque and oppressive government models, and a step towards a freer, more transparent, and equitable society.